dcortez/7d2d-beam-interactive/README.md

 # YOU MUST INSTALL PYTHON 3.3 or ABOVE

+_These instructions have been tested and work on Windows/Linux/mac_

 1. Download and install Python 3.3 or above
    * Follow instructions at - https://www.python.org/downloads/